The Golden Gizmo: Plot

 The man is Donald, an enforcer for a small-time protection racket run by a man named Shake.
 Toddy forces Donald back to Shake's hideout and interrogates the two men.
 Donald claims to know nothing of Elaine's murder or the gold watch, he merely came upon the scene having gone to the hotel to extort Toddy.
 Toddy wrestles with feelings of guilt and relief at Elaine's death, and ponders leaving town, as he will be the prime suspect in her murder.

-Out o the street Toddy spots Dolores in a parked convertible with the dobermann in the back seat.
+Out on the street Toddy spots Dolores in a parked convertible with the dobermann in the back seat.
 The dobermann chases Toddy down and brings him back to the car.
 Dolores takes Toddy to Alvarado's house.
 Alvarado demands Toddy return the gold watch but Toddy tells him it is gone and his wife has been murdered.
 Alvarado denies involvement, and Dolores corroborates this by saying she checked out the hotel room and there was no dead body.
 Alvarado reveals he is an agent of a foreign government-operated gold-smuggling ring.
 He tells Toddy his gold supplier wants out of the operation and probably murdered Elaine to frame Alvarado thus blowing the ring's cover.
 He tells Toddy to wait for him in Tijuana.

 Milt takes a phone call from Alvarado revealing that he is the gold-supplier to Alvarado's group of South American gold-smugglers and he murdered Elaine to get Toddy out of the picture.

 Meanwhile, a bale bondsman named Airedale Aahrens is hired to bring Elaine into court for her misdemeanor drunk and disorderly.
 He goes to Toddy's hotel room but finds nothing except a wisp of hair in the clamp of the incinerator stack.
 He suspects Elaine is dead and her body was burned.

 Toddy meets Dolores in Tijuana and she takes him to San Diego to see Alvarado.
 Later Alvarado reveals he intends to silence them all to conceal his operation and shows Toddy two coffins containing his dobermann and Dolores, both drugged with chloroform.
 A struggle ensues, shots are fired, and the dobermann wakes up and kills Alvarado.
 Toddy revives Dolores from the chloroform and they share an intimate moment just as the police arrive.
 Toddy is arrested and Dolores is released because she has a student visa and no criminal record.